 Related: Choosing a business location

 Coming up with a good business idea and having the skills to run it are one thing, but getting the funding to start a funeral home is another.
 In general, banks like to loan money to funeral homes as demand is steady.
 That said, getting the funding to start a funeral home can be difficult.
-In order to get a loan, the borrower(s) will need to have good credit and be able invest 15-25% of their money towards the total start-up costs.
+In order to get a loan, the borrower(s) will need to have good credit and be able to personally invest 15-25% towards the total start-up costs.

 A funeral home will require several types of insurance policies to be fully covered: